disposablethought/tailscale-monitor/README.md

 **Setup:**
 1. Install dependencies: `pip install -r requirements.txt`
 2. Set the environment variable `DISCORD_BOT_TOKEN` with your Discord bot token
-3. Set the environment variable `TAILSCALE_API_KEY` with your Tailscale API key
+3. Run the bot: `python bot.py`
-4. Run the bot: `python bot.py`
+4. In Discord, use the `!setup` command with your Tailscale API key to configure monitoring

 **Docker Setup:**
 ```bash